Boreico/Stud-point_SSIT_School/README.md

 # Stud-point_SSIT_School

-This is part of the project of creationg bot for Stud-point.
+This is part of the project of creation bot for Stud-point.